 I can remember the stories I loved when I was little.
 I mean really loved.
 There were a few that I could never get enough of, and I bet you might have had a similar experience.
 There was Ferdinand, Little Rabbit’s Loose Tooth, The Shaggy Little Burro of San Miguel, and the Story of the Shoshone People.
 These stories were read to me so many times over so many years that they rooted themselves deep into my psyche.
 There were others-my mother read to us all the time-but those special few are what stand out.

-With all of this in mind, I took a good look at the books I read to R at night.
-How many different stories do I need to cycle through night after night?
-Not many.
-Definitely not 15.
-Just the ones with the sweetest message, the coziest and most heartfelt stories that will wrap R's little heart in all the love in the world.
+With all of this in mind, I took a good look at the books I read to R at night, especially the ones I read to her at night.
+I wanted to pare down to the sweetest, coziest, and most heartfelt that will wrap little R’s heart in all the love in the world.
 Bedtime stories should be chosen with these things in mind.
-Save the new, exciting, and educational books for the daytime.
+I was easily able to narrow them down 9 favorites that we’ll rotate through over and over again until she’s a little older and can choose them for herself.
+But I’m pretty sure most of these will be keepers for a long time to come.

 “Once upon a time in Spain there was a little bull and his name was Ferdinand.
 All the other little bulls he lived with would run and jump and butt their heads together, but not Ferdinand.
 He liked to sit just quietly and smell the flowers.
 He had a favorite spot out in the pasture under a cork tree.
 It was his favorite tree and he would sit in its shade all day and smell the flowers.”